The Consumption of Serial Media Products and Optimal Release Strategy

 with Xiaolin Li and Mengze Shi [Draft]

-This paper examines the effects of quantity-based incentive plans on the quality of creative production.
-We study a publishing platform which switched from a uniform commission rate to a quantity-based plan offering higher commission rates if a writer's production meets higher quantity brackets.
-Theoretical analysis indicates that a quantity-based commission plan can enhance the quantity-quality complementarity: the creators who reach a higher bracket of quantity should also produce a higher quality.
-This theoretical result is confirmed consistently in multiple empirical tests.
-First, for a given book, the chapters published in the months when writers reached higher brackets of quantity had higher quality measured by chapter-to-chapter customer retention rates.
+This paper examines the effects of incentive plans on the quantity and quality of creative production.
+We study a serial publishing platform which switched from a uniform commission plan to a quantity-based incentive plan offering higher commission rates if a writer's production meets higher quantity brackets.
+Our analysis shows that, for a given book, the chapters published in the time periods when writers reached higher brackets of quantity (hence higher commission rates) had higher quality measured by chapter-to-chapter customer retention rates.
 Such a positive correlation is not significant in books published when the platform offered a uniform commission plan.
-Second, when writers produced higher quantity in the early days of a month but failed later, there was a greater quality drop under the quantity-based commission plan than under the uniform commission plan.
-Finally, in response to positive demand shocks, writers reached higher quantity brackets and increased quality.
-Overall, our results underscore the importance of proper incentive design in managing mass creativity.
+We theorize that the quantity-based commission plan can enhance the quantity-quality complementarity in a writer's payoff function.
+With the enhanced complementarity, the creators who reach a higher bracket of quantity will produce a higher quality under a quantity-based plan than under a uniform commission plan.
+Further empirical analysis indicates that the degree of enhanced complementarity is weaker for the writers who earn commissions from multiple books.
+Overall, our results underscore the importance of proper incentive design in improving the platform's performance in managing mass creativity.

 How Do People Update Beliefs?
 Evidence from the Laboratory